rejetto/hfs/dev-plugins.md

     - output `FileMenuEntry | FileMenuEntry[]`
       ```typescript
       interface FileMenuEntry {
-          label: ReactNode, icon?: string, href?: string,
+          label: ReactNode,
+          href?: string, // use this if you want your entry to be a link
+          icon?: string, // supports: emoji, name from a limited set
           onClick?: () => (Promisable<boolean>) // return false to not close menu dialog
-          //...rest is transfered to <a> element
+          //...rest is transfered to <a> element, for example 'target', or 'title'
       }
       ```
 ## Publish your plug-in